dl4water/dl4water.github.io/_posts/2025-10-25-online_tutorial_0_zhenhua_HPC.md

 ---
 layout: post
 title: Distributed AI/ML model training on HPC clusters
-description: This tutorial introduces distributed AI/ML model training on HPC clusters, covering how to run deep learning image classification models using NVIDIA H100 GPUs, porting models to Intel PVC GPUs, and deploying AI/ML workloads on Graphcore IPUs.
-It includes hands-on exercises demonstrating setup, configuration, and practical examples on each hardware platform.
+description: This tutorial will cover the basic concepts and fundamentals of High Performance Computing (HPC), Artificial Intelligence (AI), why HPC is important for AI, and distributed training strategies with a focus on PyTorch Distributed Data Parallel (DDP).
+Through handson exercises, participants will learn step by step how to scale training from a single GPU to multiple GPUs on a single node, and finally extending to multi-node distributed environment.
 date: 2025-10-25
 event_time: "10:00 - 11：00 AM"
 event_date: "Oct 25, 2025"